lgeorgieff/javascript/node.js/010_debugging/README.md

 # kill
 Ends the execution of the current script when entered into the debugger terminal.

-# list(n)
+# list
-Prints the current line where the debugger stopped and n lines before and after the current line when entered into the debugger terminal.
+_list(n)_ prints the current line where the debugger stopped and n lines before and after the current line when entered into the debugger terminal.
 If list is called without any n, i.e. _list()_ the default is _list(5)_.

 # scripts
 Lists all loaded scripts when entered into the debugger terminal.